 Another advantage of a screen adaptation is all the little visual clues and details – like a wobbly line of sewing machine stitches in series three.
 Claire, discovering Jamie didn’t die at Culloden, decides to go back to the past and transforms some of her modern clothing into something that would pass in the seventeen hundreds.
 She’s perhaps a better surgeon than she is a seamstress.
 Though she still does a great job.

-I might write more on Outlander, including some of the interesting visual aspects of the adaptation.
 If you haven’t seen the series, the costumes, locations, and cinematography are fabulous.
 But whether I read any more books in the series remains to be seen.

 In the meantime, another chunky historical novel worth reading is Hilary Mantel’s A Place of Greater Safety, also set in the eighteenth century.
 My review of the French Revolution epic is below.